Light and fluffy, cheese pancakes with ricotta and feta are deliciously savoury.

 Do you associate dairy foods with Chanukah?
 No, me neither, or at least, not until recently.
 Turns out that delicious cheesy treats pre-date potato latkes and doughnuts by quite some time.

 Oil and cheese

 It’s easy to see where the Chanukah fried-food obsession comes from – miracle of the oil and all that.
 But the dairy food tradition is from a less well known source.
 Read on to find out more!

 Cheese pancakes conveniently are both fried, and dairy, thus filling both traditional food roles in one delicious morsel.

-You’re probably wondering where the Chanukah dairy connection comes from.
+So where does the Chanukah dairy connection come from?
 Yehudit was a fierce Jewish heroine who played a critical role in the defeat of the armies attacking Temple-era Judea, and cheese is pivotal to her story.
 I think it is incumbent upon all of us to put her back front and centre, especially since it provides an excuse to eat delicious cheese pancakes.
 Judah Maccabee has had his time in the spotlight, it’s Yehudit’s time to shine!

 The story of Yehudit

 Yehudit was a cunning and beautiful widow from the town of Bethulia, which had been besieged by an invading army led by General Holofernes.
 As the besieged townsfolk began to starve, Yehudit concocted a cunning plan.
 She charmed Holofernes and plied him with some delicious salty cheese.
 Naturally this made him thirsty, so she seductively encouraged him to quench his thirst with strong wine.
 When he fell into a drunken stupor, she cut off his head and slipped away.

 I imagine the scene looked nothing like this drawing by Maerten van Heemskerck from 1560.